 How To Get Started?

-To give yourself a chance for normal pregnancy and a healthy and fit baby, we would suggest you take a few steps before you try to conceive.
-Here are a few tips to help you prepare for the pregnancy.
+To give yourself a chance for a normal pregnancy and a healthy and fit baby, we would suggest you take a few steps before you try to conceive.
+Here are a few tips to help you prepare for the pregnancy (3).

 - The specialist will prescribe some tests to check whether you have problems with the ovaries function or not.
-He will also check for problems with the Fallopian tubes or with your partner’s sperm.
+He will also check for problems with the Fallopian tubesiXTube-like structures connecting the ovaries and uterus that help transport eggs for the fertilization process or with your partner’s sperm.

 - If everything is fine, then most probably, your egg quality has declined, or you have become infertile.
-The special will next advise you on the options, depending on your condition.
-Vitro fertilization and egg donation would most probably be recommended.
+The specialist will next advise you on the options, depending on your condition.
+In vitro fertilization and egg donation would most probably be recommended.

 - Internist would be the best person to look into this matter.
 The internist will have a look at anemia, hypertension, pulmonary problems, heart problems, diabetes and other conditions that could get worse during pregnancy.

-- Once the woman is cleared, she will take estrogen, hormones, and progesterone for four and a half weeks to prepare her uterus for receiving the fertilized eggs.
+- Once the woman is cleared, she will take estrogeniXA hormone responsible for the development and functioning of female reproductive organs , hormones, and progesteroneiXA female reproductive hormone that plays an important role in menstruation, pregnancy, and breastfeeding for four and a half weeks to prepare her uterus for receiving the fertilized eggs.
 After the egg is implanted in her uterus, the woman will continue to take the estrogen for another eight weeks.
 Besides, she will also prescribe progesterone, a shot that she has to take home until the 10th week of pregnancy.